freedomofpress/encryption-works/encryption_works.md

 For instance, using PGP with email encryption only encrypts the *content* of your emails.
 It doesn't encrypt the to/from fields, the subject line or the metadata, the sundry details associated with the message.
 For an email, metadata would include the associated email addresses, the time and date sent and the IP address the email originated from.
 This means that someone surveilling me can tell that at 2:05pm on Sunday, June 21, `tommy@freedom.press` emailed `trevor@freedom.press` from a certain IP address, but they can't tell what the content of the message was.

-Senator Diane Feinstein (D—Calif.) is a staunch defender of the NSA and has long [maintained](http://www.theguardian.com/world/2013/oct/21/dianne-feinstein-defends-nsa-data-collection) that the type of metadata collection the NSA carries out isn't intrusive because it doesn't include the content.
+Senator Diane Feinstein (D-Calif.) is a staunch defender of the NSA and has long [maintained](http://www.theguardian.com/world/2013/oct/21/dianne-feinstein-defends-nsa-data-collection) that the type of metadata collection the NSA carries out isn't intrusive because it doesn't include the content.
 However, even the list of people you're in email correspondence with can be very revealing.
 In May 2013, the Associated Press [reported](http://bigstory.ap.org/article/govt-obtains-wide-ap-phone-records-probe) that the Justice Department had seized email and phone records of the AP newsroom as part of their [investigation](http://www.vanityfair.com/news/2015/03/james-risen-anonymous-source-government-battle) of government leaks.
 Even if the reporters had been using PGP, this wouldn't have encrypted the email addresses the reporters were in contact with.

 EFF [lists](https://www.eff.org/deeplinks/2013/06/why-metadata-matters) the numerous ways metadata can reveal more about someone than even the content of the calls.
 This is corroborated by former General Counsel of the National Security Agency Stewart Baker, who [said](http://www.rt.com/usa/158460-cia-director-metadata-kill-people/) that "Metadata absolutely tells you everything about somebody’s life.
 If you have enough metadata, you don’t really need content."
 Chillingly, former NSA director Michael Hayden has publicly [asserted](http://www.rt.com/usa/158460-cia-director-metadata-kill-people/) that "We kill people based on metadata."